-.hack//SIGN had Tsukasa's real life father, who apparently despised the fact that she was a girl, slapped her at a police station when she was caught trying to steal a bra, and killed a kitten that she was trying to raise in a box in an alley.
+.hack//SIGN: Tsukasa's real-life father apparently despised the fact that she was a girl, slapped her at a police station when she was caught trying to steal a bra, and killed a kitten that she was trying to raise in a box in an alley.
 Word of God says that he's also the man who tried to turn off her life support system in the real world.

 Huey: Chane, my animal experiment...
 Guinea pigs often behave in ways you don't expect.